 We welcome any applicants who have an interest in natural health.
 The prerequisite for admission is a high school diploma or equivalent.

 Our training program has been uniquely developed to assure anyone can become a safe, confident professional.
 The Biomedicine course taken first, will make sure you have a good understanding of the human body, while learning important natural tools to help get and keep the body in balance.
 We have students of all ages, from across the world, studying our courses.
 Visit our testimonials page to read what some of them have to say about their experience with ASNH.

 We are proud to say that more than 80% of our graduates end up working in the natural health field.
-The majority of them open up their own private practice where they advise clients of every age and background.
-However, there are a lot of other possibilities: working in health food shops, spas, fitness and health centers, joining force with other therapists, creating your own nutritional or personal care lines, being a consultant to supplement companies, catering holistic food, teaching others about natural health, becoming a health advocate/journalist on the internet, radio and/or TV; these are just a few of the things our graduates become involved in.
+There are a lot of other possibilities: working in health food shops, spas, fitness and health centers, joining force with other therapists, being a consultant to supplement companies, catering holistic food, teaching others about natural health, becoming a health advocate/journalist on the internet, radio and/or TV; these are just a few of the things our graduates become involved in.
 Our training program gives you the foundation you need from which to jump-start your career in the field of natural health.